proofcarryingdata/zupass/packages/passport-interface/README.md

 openPassportPopup("/popup", url)
 ```

-Or proving it with [`constructPassportPcdGetRequestUrl`](https://docs.pcd.team/functions/_pcd_passport_interface.constructPassportPcdGetRequestUrl.html).
+Or you can prove a claim and get its PCD with [`constructPassportPcdGetRequestUrl`](https://docs.pcd.team/functions/_pcd_passport_interface.constructPassportPcdGetRequestUrl.html).

 ```typescript
 import { EdDSAPCDPackage } from "@pcd/eddsa-pcd"